kaisenlinux/docker/cli/docs/reference/commandline/service_create.md

 This passes the login token from your local client to the swarm nodes where the service is deployed, using the encrypted WAL logs.
-With this information, the nodes are able to log into the registry and pull the image.
+With this information, the nodes are able to log in to the registry and pull the image.

 ### <a name="replicas"></a> Create a service with 5 replica tasks (--replicas)